Classification of Enriques surfaces with finite automorphism group in characteristic 2: Introduction

-Over the complex numbers, numerically and cohomologically trivial automorphism groups are completely classified into three types whose orders are 2 or 4 (Mukai and Namikawa \cite{MN}, Mukai \cite{Mu}, and also see Kond\=o \cite[Theorem 1.7]{Ko}).
-On the other hand, the classification of such automorphisms in characteristic 2 is not known.
-Theorems \ref{mainSupersingular} \rm{(B)} and \ref{mainClassical} \rm{(B)} give new examples of such automorphisms in characteristic 2 (that is, the cases of $\tilde{E}_8$ supersingular, $\tilde{E}_7+\tilde{A}_1$ supersingular, $\tilde{E}_6+\tilde{A}_2$ supersingular, $\tilde{D}_8$ supersingular and $\tilde{D}_4+\tilde{D}_4$ classical) which are counterexamples to Dolgachev's claim \cite[Theorem 4]{D2}.
+Over the complex numbers, Enriques surfaces with numerically and cohomologically trivial automorphism groups are completely classified into three types and the groups are cyclic of order $2$ or $4$ (Mukai and Namikawa \cite{MN}, Mukai \cite{Mu}, and also see Kond\=o \cite[Theorem 1.7]{Ko}).
+This is not true in characteristic 2 and Theorems \ref{mainSupersingular} \rm{(B)} and \ref{mainClassical} \rm{(B)} give new examples of such automorphisms (that is, the cases of $\tilde{E}_8$ supersingular, $\tilde{E}_7+\tilde{A}_1^{(1)}$ supersingular, $\tilde{E}_6+\tilde{A}_2$ supersingular, $\tilde{D}_8$ supersingular and $\tilde{D}_4+\tilde{D}_4$ classical) (compare with Dolgachev \cite[Theorem 4]{D2}).
+Very recently, Dolgachev and the third author \cite{DM} gave a classification of the possible numerically and cohomologically trivial automorphism groups of Enriques surfaces in positive characteristic up to the examples in Theorems \ref{mainSupersingular} and \ref{mainClassical}.
+In particular, they show that nothing new happens in characteristic different from 2.

 \begin{corollary} For $G \in \{Q_8,{\bf Z}/11{\bf Z},{\bf Z}/7{\bf Z},{\bf Z}/5{\bf Z}\}$, there exists a supersingular Enriques surface $X$ with $\Aut_{ct}(X) = G$.
 Moreover, there is a classical Enriques surface $X$ in characteristic $2$ with $\Aut_{nt}(X) = {\bf Z}/2{\bf Z} \times {\bf Z}/2{\bf Z}$. \end{corollary}